forgemo/Repeater/README.md

 Example
 =======

 This is a fully working Arduino example sketch.
-It will be followed by an step-by-step explaination.
+It will be followed by a step-by-step explaination.

 ```cp
 #include <Repeater.h>